natmfat/shitgen/README.md

 The full list of command documentation can be found with `shitgen --help`.

 @todo adapters that implement a shared interface for different kinds of postgres clients?
 @todo I need testing really badly
+@todo one to many relationships (auto create?)